 - The Sales Development Rep(s) conducts the outreach via chosen channels, communicates with prospects, manages the CRM, sets appointments, and qualifies leads.

-- The Copywriter creates messaging for the campaign (email, scripts, landing pages).
+- The Campaign Strategist creates messaging for the campaign (email, scripts, landing pages).

 - A team can also include Strategists, Designers, Email Delivery Specialists, Quality Assurance Managers, Team Captains, Web Developers, Intent Data Specialists, and Ad Specialists.

 Tools used to conduct B2B lead generation campaigns:

 - Google products: Sheets, Docs, Data Studio, Presentations

 - LinkedIn Sales Navigator and alike credible databases of decision-makers

 - Email validation software (e.g., EmailVerifier.com, MailTester.com, Email List Validation)

 - Call recording/analyzing tools